 Laurel caught her glance.
 "They aren't as strong as we are.
 But together they can bring down that building.
 Obliterate whatever's inside.
 If we fail."

 Willow refused to think about that.
-She grabbed Tara's hand, squeezed it hard.
-"We won't fail," she said firmly.
+She grabbed Tara's hand and squeezed it hard.
+"We won't fail."

 Laurel smiled at her approvingly.
 "No. I don't think we will."